RanitManik/Bookify/README.md

 <h1>Bookify</h1>

 Welcome to **Bookify**!
-This project, inspired by [Piyush Garg's comprehensive Firebase with React course](https://www.youtube.com/playlist?list=PLinedj3B30sCw8Qjrct1DRglx4hWQx83C), leverages the power of **Firebase** and **React** to deliver a seamless platform for book transactions.
+This project, inspired by [Piyush Garg's comprehensive FirebaseContext with React course](https://www.youtube.com/playlist?list=PLinedj3B30sCw8Qjrct1DRglx4hWQx83C), leverages the power of **FirebaseContext** and **React** to deliver a seamless platform for book transactions.
 Bookify is designed with a focus on user experience and efficiency, utilizing **Firestore** for robust and scalable data storage.
 As a serverless application, Bookify offers unparalleled flexibility and scalability, making it an ideal choice for users seeking a modern and efficient book trading solution.
 Additionally, the integration of **shadcn** ensures a polished and dynamic user interface, enhancing the overall experience.

 ## Table of Contents